 Roulette is another popular table game, albeit one that relies more on chance and opportunism than any kind of skill.

-This makes roulette a particular favourite among casual players, who can often play for fun at relatively low-stakes tables while enjoying flexibility in terms of how they minimise losses.
+This makes roulette a particular favorite among casual players, who can often play for fun at relatively low-stakes tables while enjoying flexibility in terms of how they minimize losses.

 There are multiple iterations of roulette online, each of which is based on the classic gaming models of American, European, and (occasionally) French roulette.

 However, each of these versions offers a different house edge, with the figure for American roulette estimated at 5.20%.
 This is relatively high (even when compared to some low and medium-variance slots), with this statistical difference caused by the presence of an additional ‘00’ groove on the virtual roulette wheel.